 Many companies have a chief investment officer (CIO), someone who’s in charge of a company’s financial assets.
 They typically manage long-term investments, portfolios of securities, pension funds, ensure adequate liquidity and a team of financial experts.
 Not all companies need to hire a full-time CIO, who is sometimes a director, and some can’t afford such a full-time salaried position.
 Instead, some companies are better off outsourcing CIOs.
-Here’s what an outsourced chief investment officer (OCIO) is and when it’s a good time to hire one.
+Here’s what an OCIO is and when it’s a good time to hire one.
+Consider working with a financial advisor to get great advice on handling your finances.

 What Is an Outsourced Chief Investment Officer?